Hello and thanks for visiting my QRZ.com page!

 Although I have the DX disease now I still enjoy rag chewing, on both phone and CW.
 If you're reading this I hope we've either just had a QSO, or will soon!

-Me (on the far left with my old Gold Wing Aspencade) and some motorcycle riding buddies on a lookout point on a dune 300 feet above Lake Michigan just north of the town of Arcadia, Michigan in Michigan's gorgeous Leelanau Peninsula.
-I hope to retire there where I dream of building a big low-band station overlooking the water:
+That is me on the far left with my huge old Gold Wing Aspencade and some motorcycle riding buddies on a lookout point on a dune 300 feet above Lake Michigan just north of the town of Arcadia, Michigan on the west coast of the truly gorgeous Leelanau Peninsula.
+(Arcadia is the home of the first licensed woman pilot in the USA licensed in 1911, and she was first woman to fly across the English Channel).
+I hope to retire there where I dream of building a big low-band station overlooking the water.

-My XYL posing on a rock next to the Kern River just west of where we live:
+My XYL Sharon posing on a rock next to the Kern River just west of where we live, we've been together since 2000:

 My XYL with her old but very stout running Corvette on North Muskegon's "Scenic Drive" with Lake Michigan behind here.
 This is just a mile or two south of where W1AW/8 operated at the Muskegon Area Amateur Radio Council's club shack recently: